xflynx25/arduino-lmic-EU433support/README.md

   - Adapt ttn-otaa-network-time example to be compatible with [PaulStoffregen/Time](https://github.com/PaulStoffregen/Time) v1.6.1, which deletes `Time.h` in favor of `TimeLib.h` [#763](https://github.com/mcci-catena/arduino-lmic/issues/763).
 Version is v4.0.1-pre1.
   - Add support for TTGO LoRa32-OLED v2.1.6.
 (Thanks to @ChrSchultz, [#692](https://github.com/mcci-catena/arduino-lmic/pull/692).)
   - Correct max TX EIRP for Japan to 13 dBm.
 (Thanks to @ryos36, [#662](https://github.com/mcci-catena/arduino-lmic/pull/662).)
+  - Correct link in this document to the LMIC-v4.0.0 pdf ([#788](https://github.com/mcci-catena/arduino-lmic/issues/788)).

 - v4.0 is a major release; changes are significant enough to be "likely breaking".
 It includes the following changes.